alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

     GET     /<<$tablename>>/:id/edit        controllers.<<$tablename|capitalize>>.edit(id: Long)
     GET     /<<$tablename>>/:id/delete      controllers.<<$tablename|capitalize>>.delete(id: Long)

-This file is named _play-01-routes.tpl_, and it's located in the _templates_ directory.
+This template file is named _play-01-routes.tpl_, and it's located in the _templates_ directory.
 Cato works with the "Smarty Template" system, and variables are placed inside the `<<` and `>>` characters.
 Variables such as `$tablename`, `$classname`, `$objectname`, and many more are made available to you by Cato.

-If you apply that template file to all of the fields in the `transactions` database table, you'll generate the following output:
+If you use Cato to apply that template file to the `transactions` database table, Cato will generate the following output:

     # put this code in your module's "conf/routes" file